somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

   (Note!
 The Humio cloud on cloud.humio.com does limit requests to 32 MB.
 If you go above this limit, you will get "Failed to perform any bulk index operations: 413 Request Entity Too Large" if a request ends up being too large, measured in bytes, not in number of events.
 If this happens, lower bulk_max_size as filebeat will otherwise keep retrying that request and not move on to other events.)

-* You may want to increase the number of worker instances (`worker`) from the default of 1 to (say) 4 to achieve more throughput if filebeat is not able to keep up with the inputs.
-If increasing bulk_max_size is possible then do that instead, or increase both.
+* You may want to increase the number of worker instances (`worker`) from the default of 1 to (say) 5 or 10 to achieve more throughput if filebeat is not able to keep up with the inputs.
+If increasing bulk_max_size is possible then do that too.

 An important next step is [choosing a parser for your filebeat events]({{< relref "filebeat.md#parsing-data" >}}).